alexd99/userManager/README.md

 # userManager

-a simple user manager with a mongod back end.
+a simple user manager with a mongodb back end